Paso Robles gunman dies in shootout with law enforcement

 Shortly after 3 a.m.
 Wednesday, Mason James Lira, 26, began firing at officers at Paso Robles police station.

 Deputy Nicholas Dreyfus, 28, and another deputy went to assist in the manhunt.
-While the two deputies searched the downtown area, the gunman shot Drefus in the face.
+While the two deputies searched the downtown area, the gunman shot Dreyfus in the face.

 Dreyfus was then flown to a trauma center out of the area where he underwent surgery for his injuries.
 He is listed in guarded condition.

-Later in the morning, Lira shot and killed a 59-year-old homeless man near the Paso Robles Amtrak station at 8th and Pine stress.
+Later in the morning, Lira shot and killed a 59-year-old homeless man near the Paso Robles Amtrak station at 8th and Pine streets.

 At about 10:20 p.m. on Wednesday, another confrontation occurred after a report of shots fired in the 200 block of Spring Street.
 Lira fled into an apartment complex.